yonderbread/disconary/README.md

 ## Disconary
 A discord and theasaurus term lookup bot.
-Could be pointless, could be useful; I made this primarly just to try some things out :)
+Could be pointless, could be useful; I made this primarily just to try some things out :)

 ### Set up
 For authenticated this bot with your Discord application token, you can either create a